gerardbm/vimrc/README.md

 - Rename the Tmux windows titles with the current buffer.
 - Resize the Vim windows with `-`, `+`, `<` and `>`.
 - Toggle case a letter or a selection with `<Leader><`.
-- Make settings for sh, perl, python, js, php, ruby, go, c, cpp.
+- Make settings for the most used languages.
-- Show the syntax highlighting groups with `<C-S>`.
+- Show the syntax highlighting groups with `<C-s>`.
 - Non intrusive configuration with the native keymaps.

 Vim and Neovim configurations are identical excepting little details.
 For example: Vim uses the plugins Syntastic, QuickRun and Neocomplete, while Neovim uses Neomake and Deoplete.
 Neovim is faster with these plugins —asynchronous architecture wins—; and Vim 8.0 will be fast as well, when someone writes asynchronous plugins for it.